.

 (970) 482-1707 x 22

-Ashley was raised in Kansas and received her Bachelor’s and Master’s degrees in Wildlife Biology from Fort Hays State University.
+Ashley was raised in Kansas and received her Bachelor’s and Master’s degrees in Wildlife Biology from Fort Hays State University (KS).
 After a brief internship in Kenya doing marine and terrestrial ecology, and providing sustainability workshops, she worked for the U.S. Fish and Wildlife Service as a biologist at both Aransas (TX) and Bosque del Apache (NM) National Wildlife Refuges.
 Hiking and exploring nature with her kids and husband fill most of her spare time, and she relishes a good podcast while running with her dog.

 (970) 534-2296

-Zoë Moffett, Private Lands Wildlife Biologist (Walsenburg, CO)
+Zoë Moffett, Wildlife Habitat Biologist (Walsenburg, CO)

 Zoë moved from Connecticut to Colorado to earn her B.A. in Ecology at Colorado College (2017) where she worked with a crew of biologists studying Flammulated Owls near Woodland Park, CO.
 In the spring of 2020, Zoë worked as a bird bander and educator in Bandelier National Monument in Los Alamos, NM.
 In 2023, she finished her M.S. degree in Wildlife Biology at Utah State University where she studied Greater Sage-grouse nest depredation by the Common Raven.
 Now, she is thrilled to be back in Colorado working with private landowners to accomplish their forestry goals.
 In the outdoors, Zoë enjoys hiking and birding with her dog; indoors, she enjoys writing and running Dungeons & Dragons campaigns for her friends and family.